hartnetl/the-sealiest-game-you-will-play-today/README.md

 The features to include:

-- Pop-up instructions for how to play the game
+- Pop-up instructions for how to play the game - JS modal
-- Option to exit the game
+- Option to exit the game - 'x' button when clicked will redirect to main page
-- Score tracker
+- Score tracker - A JS function to increment score
-- Clear score option
+- Clear score option - A JS function to set scores to 0
-- Win / lose sound to signal winning and losing options
+- Win / lose sound to signal winning and losing options - A JS function to allow sounds to play at appropriate time
-- Change background image to match scenario
+- Change background image to match scenario - Use JS to change bakground and main text
-- Change background image to emphasize win/loss point
+- Change background image to emphasize win/loss point - A green/red backgrounf for clarity

 ### 2.3 Structure